MD Anderson Cancer Center: Status

-Being part of The University of Texas System, MD Anderson Cancer Center is managed under a nonprofit structure; however, for-profit agreements have caused some to question the motives of the center.
+MD Anderson Cancer Center is part of the University of Texas System, and is managed as a non-profit.
+However, it also has for-profit agreements.

+Education and training

-MD Anderson enjoys university status by providing fellowship, internship and residency opportunities to Ph.D.s and medical professionals.
-The institution offers master's degrees, Ph.D.s and dual M.D./Ph.D. degrees to students enrolled in The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences formerly The University of Texas Graduate School of Biomedical Sciences at Houston (UT-GSBS), which it operates with UT Health Science Center at Houston.
-Areas of study include: Biochemistry & Cell Biology, Cancer Biology, Genetics & Epigenetics, Immunology, Medical Physics, Microbiology & Infectious Diseases, Neuroscience, Quantitative Sciences, and Therapeutics & Pharmacology.
+MD Anderson enjoys independent university status within the University of Texas System by providing postdoctoral fellowships, medical internship, and residency.
+These programs are designed for Ph.D., M.D., or M.D./Ph.D holders and medical professionals in basic and translational sciences and clinical practice, aiming to train the next generation of scientists and medical professionals in cancer care and research.
+MD Anderson offers a vast number of medical residency and fellowship programs across a comprehensive range of specialties in cancer treatment, diagnostics, and complex surgery.
+The institution offers M.S., Ph.D.s and dual M.D./Ph.D. degrees to students enrolled in The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, which it operates with McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth).
+Areas of study include biochemistry and cell biology, cancer biology, genetics and epigenetics, immunology, medical physics, microbiology and infectious diseases, neuroscience, quantitative sciences, and therapeutics and pharmacology.
 Additionally, the institution offers bachelor's and master's degrees to students enrolled in The UT MD Anderson Cancer Center School of Health Professions.
 Areas of study include clinical laboratory science, cytogenetic technology, cytotechnology, diagnostic imaging, diagnostic medical sonography, healthcare disparities, diversity and advocacy, histotechnology, medical dosimetry, molecular genetic technology, diagnostic genetics, radiological sciences and radiation therapy.

 Recognition

-In addition to its No. 1 ranking in cancer care by U.S. News & World Report, the cancer center ranks first in the number of National Cancer Institute grants and invested more than $862.8 million in research in FY 2018.
+In addition to its No. 1 ranking in cancer care by U.S. News & World Report, the cancer center ranks first in the number of National Cancer Institute grants and invested $1.2 billion in research in FY 2023.
 The cancer center also has received Magnet Nursing recognition from the American Nurses Credentialing Center.
+The University of Texas MD Anderson Cancer Center has consistently ranked as the world's #1 hospital in oncology care and research.
+In 2024, Asbestos.com reported MD Anderson as #1 among the 10 Most High-Tech Cancer Hospitals in America.
+The University of Texas MD Anderson Cancer Center has been ranked #1 in cancer care by U.S. News & World Report for the 2024-2025 period.
+This ranking marks the tenth consecutive year that MD Anderson has achieved the top position, maintaining its leading status since 2014.

-In May 1996, the Pan American Health Organization (PAHO/WHO) established the Collaborating Center for Supportive Cancer Care at the Pain Research Group, The University of Texas M. D. Anderson Cancer Center.
-The terms of reference engage the Anderson Center in the development of palliative care programs throughout Latin America and the Caribbean.
+In May 1996, the Pan American Health Organization (PAHO/WHO) established the Collaborating Center for Supportive Cancer Care at the Pain Research Group, The University of Texas MD Anderson Cancer Center.
+The terms of reference engage the MD Anderson Center in the development of palliative care programs throughout Latin America and the Caribbean.